kim-haskell/Responsive-Portfolio/README.md

 It includes three pages: an about me page, a portfolio page, and a contact page, all which can be toggled through using the navagation bar.

 The links on the portfolio page will direct you to my LinkedIn account and my Github page.
+My email and phone number are also listed on the bottom of the contact page.

 https://kim-haskell.github.io/Responsive-Portfolio/

+Author: Kim Haskell